-Founded in 1997, the Youssef-Warren Foundation is a private family foundation that leverages other donors’ support to advance the arts, conservation and healthcare.
-While its mandate allows for a range of activities, the Foundation’s Board has focused on three areas of activity, namely Conservation of the Environment with a focus on Wildlife Conservation, The Arts with a focus on Emerging Artists and Health Care with a focus on Continuing Care for the Elderly.
+Founded in 1997, the Youssef-Warren Foundation is a private family foundation that leverages other donors’ support to advance the arts, conservation and healthcare through eligible Canadian charities.
+While our mandate allows for a range of activities, the Foundation’s Board has focused on three areas of activity based on the family members’ interests: Conservation with a focus on wildlife, the Arts with a focus on emerging artists, and Health Care with a focus on continuing care for the elderly in the Oakville area.

-Canada faces a particular challenge in supporting its artist community because of its proximity to the U.S. with its sizable artist community and available support to the arts.
-We have focused on supporting theatre companies that have continuing programs to encourage young artists to develop their creative work in all aspects of live theatre.
-This has encompassed both large and small organizations.
+Our Foundation has focused on supporting arts organizations that have continuing programs to encourage young artists to develop their creative work in all aspects of live theatre and music.
+This has encompassed both large and small organizations across Canada.

 In conservation we focus our support on selected leading organizations in Canada and internationally that take a holistic approach that benefits wildlife as well as local communities.

 We focus our healthcare support on continuing care of the elderly both in small and large facilities.